stevemonaco/AvaloniaDemos/SkiaRendering.ExpandingCircles/README.md

 * Middle Click: Hold and move to pan
 * Mouse Wheel: Zoom In/Out

-(Screenshot recorded at 15fps to reduce size)
+(Screenshot recorded at 15fps to reduce image size)